Tharun98/Tharun98.github.io/src/data/about.md

 - Watching Web series.
 - Jogging.
 - Books.
 Dan Brown.
-- Skiing, loved it.
-Started this year at Zao Ski resort.
+- Skiing, loved it(Maybe not the first time:)).
 # From

 - I am originally from Achampet, Nagarkurnool, Telangana.
 I have lived significant part of my life in Hyderabad where I finished my high school and bachelors.
-I moved to Tokyo, Japan in October 2019.
+Moved to Tokyo, Japan in October 2019.